 The tram has been planned to work with the city’s bus network.
 Both Edinburgh trams and Lothian Buses will be owned by the City of Edinburgh Council, creating ideal conditions to run the bus and tram network as a truly integrated system.
-We will also work with other bus and train companies to try to achieve integration across the city and the region.
+They also work with other bus and train companies to try to achieve integration across the city and the region.

 What are the benefits of trams?

 Trams are an efficient, attractive and reliable way to get around.
 They will be easily accessible, particularly to those with mobility difficulties, and will provide level boarding at all stops.
 Other features will include highly visible stops, real time information, easy to purchase tickets and security measures which include passenger attendants on every tram.

 The introduction of trams will have a positive impact on the image and status of the city.
 Benefits include attracting investment, increasing the attractiveness of Edinburgh to business, improving access for customers and staff, encouraging tourists to visit the city and an increase in civic pride and civic status.

 Trams enable more people to travel to the city centre and retail areas.
 For example, Dublin has seen a 35% increase in footfall at an end-of-line shopping mall.
 In Strasbourg, the number of shoppers in the city centre on a Saturday rose from 88,000 in 1992 to 163,000 in 1997 after the opening of two tram lines.